Kernix13/tarp-configurations/README.md

 ## To-Do Items

+DONE:

+1. focus height field on clear (DONE) - useRef and useEffect - cleanup?
+1. useNavigate to go back to `/results` - (DONE)
+1. `sleepClr` has to be calulated using the inner diagonal (Make a note) for a config or two (DONE)

+STILL LEFTT TO DO:

+1. useEffect **cleanup!!!** - yes, stop the focus when you are on another page? https://dmitripavlutin.com/react-useref-guide/ -
+1. SHIT - a page reload loses state and therefore configs content -
+1. if user does not enter other fields, then calculate them and make a note to the user maybe - nee notes in App.js
 1. Double check the 2 angles for all Side-Wall LT and Holden Tent configs.
 1. Double check the constants used in the Miners Tent calculations.
 1. Double check Adirondack sleep clearance calculation.